 Here we have to contemplate why he accepted Klein’s deal.
 Ashcroft’s decision could be considered odd in light of the fact that his record company expected ‘Bitter Sweet Symphony’ to be a hit.
 In addition, according to Goodman, it was this hit potential that encouraged Klein to press for and gain the maximum return.
 However, while Ashcroft would have therefore known that he had much to lose, he would also have realised there was more to gain.

 ‘Bitter Sweet Symphony’ was issued as a single in the late 1990s.
 This was an era in which singles were loss leaders: the record industry made its main profits from CD album purchases.
 The Verve’s 1997 album Urban Hymns is a platinum selling record in America and it is the 17th best-selling album of all time in the UK.
 This album includes ‘Bitter Sweet Symphony’ and it is this track, primarily, that has driven its sales.
 ‘Bitter Sweet Symphony’ doesn’t earn any more royalties from these sales than any of the other tracks on the album, however.
 In accordance with standard practice in the UK, the songwriting royalties are divided equally between each song.
 There are thirteen tracks on this album.
 Ashcroft is the sole writer of eight of them and he has a share in another four, which are group compositions.
-Making a rough calculation, it would appear that Ashcroft earns nearly 70% of the songwriting royalties for the album.
+Making a rough calculation, it would appear that Ashcroft earns nearly 70% of the songwriting royalties for the album as a whole.
 In contrast, Jagger and Richards receive less than 5%.
 Ashcroft has done OK.

 But what about the Staple Singers?
 The Rolling Stones’ song ‘The Last Time’ is heavily indebted to their 1958 recording ‘This May Be the Last Time’.
 Keith Richards has acknowledged the debt, stating that the Rolling Stones’ recording ‘was basically re-adapting ... the Staple Singers’.
 He nevertheless stressed that the Staples Singers’ record is based on a ‘traditional’ gospel song and that ‘luckily the song itself goes back into the mists of time’.
 Roebuck Staples is, however, credited as the composer, rather than the arranger, of the Staples Singers’ version.
 According to Goodman, it is not the traditional nature of ‘This May Be The Last Time’ that has thwarted the Staple Singers’ claims to royalties, but rather the fact that they ‘weren’t managed by Allen Klein’.